microsoft/AzStackHCISandbox/Scenerios/01-GettingStarted.md

-# Welcome to the Azure Stack HCI Lab.
+# Welcome to the Azure Stack HCI Sandbox.

 In this lab you can do all the normal operations you would expect to do with an Azure Stack HCI Cluster located in your Datacenter or Remote/Branch Office.
 This Lab is meant to be a nested solution that allows you to test, deploy and understand Azure Stack HCI and all of it's components, including Hyper-V, Failover Clustering, Storage Spaces Direct (S2D) and Software Defined Networking (SDN).
 In this lab we will focus on management of a 2-node cluster, that has been built and deployed for you, as part of this lab.
 You can work on the suggested  scenarios presented in this lab documentation, or try out any scenarios you can come up with, the freedom is yours!

 After the deployment is complete, we will have three Virtual Machines on your Azure host, two Azure Stack HCI Hosts named AZSHost1 & 2 and a Management VM, named AZSMGMT.
 The AZSMGMT VM is another nested Hyper-V Host, that contains 3 more Virtual Machines;